-CONFESSION OF A MURDER.-A blacksmith of the name of James Smith, living at Halifax, has confessed, before the police authorities of that town, to a murder committed by himself and another about fourteen years ago, on the governor of Carlisle gaol.
+Confession of A Murder.-A blacksmith of the name of James Smith, living at Halifax, has confessed, committed by himself and another about fourteen years | threatening to drown her unless she consented to his deago, on the governor of Carlisle gaol.
 The man stated that the act of which he accused himself had been effected by throwing his victim over the banisters of the prison; and he added that he had been so troubled in his conscience ever since, that he was determined to surrender himself to justice.
-Although warned by a sergeant at the police-station to be careful of what he said in a case of so serious a nature, Smith repeated his statement; but, when examined soon afterwards by the superintendent, he wavered a good deal, and seemed to residence of a surgeon, and was there visited by several wish to forego entirely what he had previously stated, persons who asked to see "the good lady" (for that was or to reduce it to a charge which had been preferred the formulary prescribed to the devotees), and, having against him at a public-house.
+Although warned by a sergeant at the police-station to be careful of what he said in a case of so serious a nature, Smith repeated his statement; but, when examined soon afterwards by the superintendent, he wavered a good deal, and seemed to wish to forego entirely what he had previously stated, or to reduce it to a charge which had been preferred against him at a public-house.
 He was locked up, however, and the police made inquiries, and soon obtained information, which, though it did not clearly prove the case against Smith, threw great suspicion on him.
 Amongst other important facts, they learned that the prisoner had lately told a fellow-workman that he meant to write to his brother at Carlisle, and inform him that he should return home if the gaol murder had been forgotten.
-The police authorities at Halifax are still engaged in investigating the matter, and the superintendent has communicated with the Carlisle police. has been since discharged.
+The police authorities at Halifax are still engaged in investigating the matter, and the superintendent has communicated with the Carlisle police.
+The man has been since discharged.